tkoolen/ihmc_ros_diagnostics/README.md

 `roslaunch ihmc_diagnostics ihmc_logger.launch`: Run the IHMC Logging software for logging data from the controller.

+You can set the following roslaunch args:

+- `ihmc_network_file:=<absolute path to network file>`: Specific the network configuration .ini file for the IHMC software.
+See [the wiki](https://bitbucket.org/ihmcrobotics/ihmc_ros/wiki/configuration_files/network-config) for more information

 ## Box Step demo

 The Box Step demo is a simple test/example of commanding the robot using Footstep Lists from `ihmc_msgs`.
 It can be used as a pattern matching example and also to vet the walking and balancing algorithm on hardware.